Hidden Environmental Liabilities: Legacy Dry Cleaners and the Risk to Commercial and Industrial Property Owners

 Vapor Intrusion and Human Health Risk as Primary Enforcement Drivers

-DTSC evaluates vapor intrusion risk using strict guidelines.
-If they find a potential pathway into buildings, they demand immediate action.
-Often, regulators require site access, sub-slab investigation, and indoor air sampling.
-Surprisingly, this happens even in densely developed urban areas with little historical evidence.
+DTSC evaluates vapor intrusion risk under its established guidance frameworks, and where it identifies a potential pathway into buildings, the agency may require immediate site access, sub-slab investigation, and indoor air sampling.
+This process occurs even where there is limited evidence of historical operations and particularly in densely developed urban areas.

 Financial Exposure and Insurance Limitations

-Unfortunately, standard commercial general liability policies offer little help.
-Typically, they contain absolute pollution exclusions.
-Thus, this leaves property owners paying for investigation and cleanup themselves.
-Even specialized environmental insurance products have strict limits.
-Usually, they exclude pre-existing conditions or severely limit early-stage investigation coverage.
+Standard commercial general liability policies typically contain absolute pollution exclusions, often leaving property owners and businesses without coverage for investigation or cleanup costs.
+Even specialized environmental insurance products may exclude pre-existing conditions or limit coverage for early-stage investigation, resulting in significant out-of-pocket expenditures before remediation begins.

 Due Diligence and Liability Management in Real Estate Transactions